The story of how Athens, one of the oldest cities in the world, attained its current name is a foundational Greek myth.

 The story starts with a duel between the ancient gods of Olympus to determine who would give the city its name and become its patron.

-It is said the god of the sea, Poseidon, and the goddess of wisdom, Athena, made it to the final round, and were ready to duel it out to possess the city.
+It is said the god of the sea, Poseidon, and the goddess of wisdom, Athena, made it to the final round, and were ready to fight it out in a duel to possess the city.

-Zeus then intervened in order to avoid a violent fallout.
+Zeus then intervened in order to avoid a violent outcome.

-Zeus declared that both of the gods had to present a gift to the city’s king, Cecrops, who was a half-man half-snake creature, and whichever gift was accepted by the citizens would determine the new name of the city.
+Zeus declared that both of the gods must present a gift to the city’s king, Cecrops, who was a half-man, half-snake creature; whichever gift was accepted by the citizens would determine the new name of the city.

 The gifts presented to the people of Athens

 Legend says that all of the citizens went high up on the Acropolis to witness the offerings of Athena and Poseidon.

 First up was Poseidon, who struck the rock of the Acropolis, opening a spring of water and offering the new city success in war and at sea.

 However, the people tasted the water and were not enchanted, as it tasted salty like the seas that the god reigned over.

 When it was Athena’s turn, she stepped forward and planted a seed into the ground which immediately sprouted up into a beautiful olive tree.